HeroesReplay/HeroesReplay/README.md

 - [xUnit](https://github.com/xunit/xunit) for unit testing.
 - [FluentAssertions](https://github.com/fluentassertions/fluentassertions) for natural and, most importantly, extremely readable tests.
 - [HotsApi](http://hotsapi.net/) an open Heroes of the Storm replay database where everyone can download replays.
-- [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild) to generate the api client for accessing the hots api database.
+- [NSwag.MSBuild](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild) to generate the api client for accessing HotsApi.
+- [AWSSDK.S3](https://aws.amazon.com/sdk-for-net/) to download the `.StormReplay` files hosted in the HotsApi AWS S3 storage.

 ## Building the application